About CyberSecTool

 Why this exists

 If you have ever tried to find the right cybersecurity tool for your team, you know how frustrating the search is.
-Most "comparison" sites are affiliate farms that rank tools by commission, not by fit.
-Vendor marketing pages oversell everything.
-Review sites mix paid placements with genuine feedback, and you cannot tell which is which.
+Vendor marketing pages oversell everything, and a lot of comparison sites mix paid placement with editorial so you cannot tell which is which.

 That is CyberSecTool.
 A directory and comparison engine built for practitioners who need to make a decision, not wade through marketing.